umbraco/UmbracoDocs/Fundamentals/Setup/Install/install-umbraco-with-vs-code-v9.md

 ## Configure VS Code to run the Umbraco project

-Open your project folder in VS Code, you project will look something like:
+Open your project folder in VS Code, your project will look something like this:

 ![Fresh Umbraco installation](images/VsCode/netcoreStructure.png)

 Now we need to tell VS Code how to run your project.

-Open the command pallete, you can use the shortcut `Ctrl+Shift+P`, and type in `Tasks: Configure` and select the `Tasks: Configure Task` option:
+Open the command palette, you can use the shortcut `Ctrl+Shift+P`, and type in `Tasks: Configure` and select the `Tasks: Configure Task` option:

 ![Configure task option](images/VsCode/ConfigureTask.png)